 However, the only way to truly avoid the risk of swimmer’s ear is to wear earplugs while swimming.
 This is especially true if you have been swimming in contaminated water, including commercial swimming pools and hot tubs, which increases the risk of swimmer’s ear.
 Also, if you have conditions like eczema or allergies you may be more likely to get swimmer’s ear.

-If your condition worsen, the best bet is to go to your doctor or Otolaryngologists to recommend ear drops or to see what the best next step would be.
+If your condition worsens, the best bet is to go to your doctor or Otolaryngologists to recommend ear drops or to see what the best next step would be.

 By following these tips, you and your family can have a fun summer full of swimming, without the swimmer’s ear!